 - Sudden change: Rule out scalp conditions, recent illness, stress events, or medication changes.
 Sudden shifts are rarely MPB; get evaluated.

+The most common tracking mistakes are switching lighting or rooms between sessions, changing hairstyle inconsistently, and stacking multiple product changes at once.
 Even people who start tracking well often break their own data within a few weeks.
 Here are the mistakes that make comparisons useless:

 - Switching rooms or lighting between sessions.
 Your bathroom ceiling light and your bedroom lamp produce completely different shadows.